coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/revisionary/readme.txt

 == Changelog ==

+= 1.2.7 - 13 Mar 2019 =
+* Fixed : Pending Revision Notification on Multisite installations.
+Due to failure to apply settings, e-mail notifications defaulted to "By default" option, which failed for Pending Revisions prior to version 1.2.6.
+(But notifications were still sent if the intended recipients are members of the Press Permit Pro "Pending Revision Monitors" group).
+* Fixed : Multisite - If network-activated, Revisionary settings screens unavailable.
+Last stored network-wide settings (or hardcoded defaults) applied instead.
+* Fixed : Multisite - If not network-activated, Revisionary settings screen was ineffective.
+Site-specific settings were stored, but network-wide settings or defaults applied instead.
+* Fixed : "Display Hints" setting had no checkbox on Settings screen
+* Change : Improved settings captions

+= 1.2.6 - 13 Mar 2019 =
+* Fixed : "Publishers to Notify" checkboxes were not displayed, and notifications not sent, if Email notification for Pending Revisions set to "By default"
+* Fixed : Revision previews - PHP Warning and failure to output "Publish Now" header
+* Change : Improved styling in "Publishers to Notify" metabox

 = 1.2.5 - 25 Feb 2019 =
 * Compat : TinyMCE Advanced - Failed to display editor on revision management screen